The Freshness Moat: How to Force AI Search to Notice Your Updates

 |---|---|---|---|

-| Cosmetic diffs | swapping adjectives, changing order | Doesn’t change claim validity | Publish state changes (deltas), not prose |
+| Cosmetic Tweaks | Swapping adjectives to force a refresh | Doesn’t change the substance of your claims | Publish structured state changes, not just prose |

-# argbe.tech machine surfaces
+# argbe.tech Machine Surfaces

 Entity: https://argbe.tech/entity.json